Special Interest Groups or SIGs offer members opportunities to share their enthusiasm for photography in a casual way.

 While a SIG facilitator does guide each monthly meeting, it’s the registered participants who encourage learning by suggesting topics and sharing their related images, knowledge, creativity and support.
 Friendly discussion always energizes these very positive gatherings.
 Interactive and welcoming, SIGs also provide a comfortable social atmosphere.

 Studio Lighting: The Studio Lighting SIG is devoted to demonstrating how to use light in a studio setting to creatively enhance portrait and still life photographs.
-This is an interactive hands-on group in which members are able to use various studio lighting techniques, backgrounds and equipment similar to those used in a professional photographer’s studio.
+This is an interactive hands-on group in which members can use various studio lighting techniques, backgrounds, and equipment similar to those used in a professional photographer’s studio.
 Within this group are members who have considerable experience in lighting applications as applied to fixed location photography.
 Meets 1st Monday @ 1-5 P.M.
 Facilitator

-Micro 4/3rd: Users of all models of Micro 4/3rd cameras are welcome to participate in a variety of discussions and hands-on learning experiences regarding function and operation of their respective camera models, lenses and accessories.
-The format is non-structured with wide and free ranging exchange of information regarding Micro 4/3rd equipment and newly available upgrades or innovations.
+Micro 4/3rd: Users of all models of Micro 4/3rd cameras are welcome to participate in various discussions and hands-on learning experiences regarding the function and operation of their respective camera models, lenses, and accessories.
+The format is non-structured with a wide and free-ranging exchange of information regarding Micro 4/3rd equipment and newly available upgrades or innovations.
 Meets 2nd Thursdays @ 3 - 5 P.M.
 Facilitator

 One App ata Time: Have you ever considered turning your iPad or iPhone photos into abstract works of art?
 Are you looking for inspiration and ideas to help get you started?
 Do you have the creative vision but don’t know which apps to use?
 In this S.I.G. you’ll discover a variety of ways to create stunning digital artwork from your iPad or iPhone photos, with suggestions for which apps to use to create different artistic effects.
-Our intent is to share our creative abilities with one another.
+We intend to share our creative abilities.
 Meets 3rd Tuesday @ 1-3 P.M.
 Facilitator

-The SIG appeals to entry-level creators of digital productions looking for creative ways to make slide shows into something quite extraordinary; and it also appeals to advanced show creators who want to enhance with background music, add narration and/or captions, create stylized transitions, etc. Currently the meetings are via Zoom.
-Signup on our website prior to the meeting to receive the access code.
-Meets 3rd Thursdays @ 10 A.M.- 12 P.M.
+The SIG appeals to entry-level creators of digital productions looking for creative ways to make slide shows into something quite extraordinary; and it also appeals to advanced show creators who want to enhance with background music, add narration and/or captions, create stylized transitions, etc. Meets 3rd Thursdays @ 10 A.M.- 12 P.M.
 Facilitator